 - So Beautiful, It's a Curse: Played straight and unusually successfully with Isis in Whit: she's convincingly described as being gorgeous, but she's not really interested in sex which is a bit of a problem since the Cult she belongs to plans to involve her in some kind of mating ritual.

-- Sociopathic Hero: Turn up here and there in a lot of novels, particularly anything to do with Special Circumstances.
+- Sociopathic Hero: Turn up here and there in a lot of novels.
 And a lot of Psychos For Hire.

 - Space Opera: Most of his Science Fiction: some of the most satisfying and intelligent Space Opera around.